-Always operate your vehicle within reasonable limits.
-Abrupt changes in acceleration, deceleration, turning, or combinations of these maneuvers can cause a vehicle to behave differently than anticipated, especially when road conditions vary.
+Traction Control can help improve your traction on slippery surfaces, but always operate your vehicle within reasonable limits.
+Abrupt changes in acceleration, deceleration, turning, or combinations of these maneuvers can cause your vehicle to behave differently than anticipated, especially when road conditions vary.